 Summer I semester: May 24-June 24, including a mandatory visit to a school in Puertollano on Friday, June 4, costing 90 euros to cover transport and lunch (to be paid separately, depending on the COVID-19 situation).

-The program provides students with:
+The course provides students with:

 English language teaching design principles, including the ability to adapt teaching to different cultural contexts and to assess learner background, preferences and needs, while acknowledging one's own educational and cultural biases.